 Jam City (formerly SGN Games) is a Los Angeles-based mobile studio with global reach and the creative force behind 6 of the Top 100 highest grossing games across Google Play and Apple App Store.

 Created in 2010 by former MySpace cofounders Chris DeWolfe and Aber Whitcomb along with former 20th Century Fox executive Josh Yguado, its games have been downloaded more than 800 million times and are regularly played each month by nearly 50 million people, half of whom live outside the United States.

 Jam City’s portfolio of hit gaming apps includes Cookie Jam, Panda Pop, Juice Jam, The Book of Life: Sugar Smash, Genies and Gems.
 Cookie Jam was the recipient of Facebook’s 2014 “Game of the Year” award.

-In addition to its portfolio of puzzle games, SGN’s TinyCo–its third acquisition since receiving a $130 million investment from South Korea’s Netmarble Games in 2015–is the creator of two immersive simulation games based on globally recognizable entertainment brands: Family Guy: The Quest for Stuff and Marvel Avengers Academy.
+In addition to its repertoire of puzzle games, Jam City’s TinyCo–its third acquisition since receiving a $130 million investment from South Korea’s Netmarble Games in 2015–is the creator of two immersive simulation games based on globally recognizable entertainment brands: Family Guy: The Quest for Stuff and Marvel Avengers Academy.

-In addition to its Los Angeles headquarters, SGN has studios in Seattle, San Francisco, San Diego and Buenos Aires.
+In addition to its Los Angeles headquarters, Jam City has studios in Seattle, San Francisco, San Diego and Buenos Aires.